Yukina Kashiwa: Career

 As a child, Kashiwa acted in many tokusatsu dramas, including Tokusō Sentai Dekaranger, Garo, and Madan Senki Ryukendo.
 In 2007, at the age of 13, she played the role of Negi Springfield, the title character of Negima!
 Magister Negi Magi, in a 25-episode live-action TV series based on the manga and anime of the same name.

 Along with Ayaka Sasaki and Akari Hayami, Kashiwa joined Stardust Promotion's girl group Momoiro Clover, now known as Momoiro Clover Z, on November 23, 2008.
 Simultaneously, the group announced their debut single, titled "Momoiro Punch".
 However, Kashiwa left the group on March 9 of the following year, before the single was released.

 On August 21, 2011, Kashiwa passed the audition to become a first generation member of the idol girl group Nogizaka46.
 On November 12, 2013, the Nogizaka46 website announced that Kashiwa would be graduating from the group in order to concentrate on her studies.
 On November 17, at a promotional event for the group's single "Girls' Rule", Kashiwa and fellow first generation member Seira Miyazawa graduated from Nogizaka46.

 In 2015, Kashiwa returned to the entertainment industry, modeling for the magazine CanCam and pursuing work as an actress.

+Kashiwa left her agency Japan Music Entertainment in July 2022, and began working in a "completely different industry".